Whether you are moving to Colorado or hiking a to mountain peak over 10,000 feet, you may be wondering if your dog can get altitude sickness.

 The person that definitely got altitude sickness was me.
 I got a headache, became weaker, and felt nautious.

-I recognized the signs so we decided to turn back and rest for a few days.
+I recognized the signs so we stopped immediately and decided try a 14er again after recovering and acclimating for a few days.

 The increase in altitude sickness wasn’t an issue for my small dogs but I sure felt it